AqwamCreates/DataPredict/docs/API/Others/ModelTrainingModifier.md

 ### new()

-Creates a new training modifier object.
+Creates a new model training modifier object.
 If any of the arguments are not given, default argument values for that argument will be used.

 ```
-TrainingModifier.new(Model: ModelObject, gradientDescentType: string, batchSize: integer, showOutput: boolean): GradientDescentModifierObject
+ModelTrainingModifier.new(Model: ModelObject, gradientDescentType: string, batchSize: integer, showOutput: boolean): GradientDescentModifierObject
 ```

 #### Parameters: